stefanofa/awesome/TOPICS.md

 *   [google/zx](https://github.com/google/zx) - A tool for writing better scripts

-## jetbrains
+## background-agents

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Build and run custom agents across your IDE, terminal, and CI
+The future of coding isn't writing more code.
+It's delegating the boring parts, so you can build the interesting stuff

-## pycharm
+## continuous-ai

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Build and run custom agents across your IDE, terminal, and CI
+The future of coding isn't writing more code.
+It's delegating the boring parts, so you can build the interesting stuff

-## software-development
+## jetbrains

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Build and run custom agents across your IDE, terminal, and CI
+The future of coding isn't writing more code.
+It's delegating the boring parts, so you can build the interesting stuff

 ## debugger